stephanbuys/articles/grokking-diesel.md

     let conn = establish_connection();

 The next line, `use schema::posts;`, stumped me for a long time, as this is using generated code.
-In the `diesel::insert` statement, we see the use of `posts::table`.
+In the `diesel::insert` expression, we see the use of `posts::table`.

 At this point, it might be a good idea to take the output of `cargo expand` and have a look at it in an IDE of sorts.
 Try the following: